 The Oxford Centre for Buddhist Studies promotes the academic study of Buddhist texts, societies, theories and practices within the University.
 It is a Recognised Independent Centre (RIC) of the University of Oxford and was established in 2004.
 It is committed to maintaining the highest academic standards.

-This newly launched two-year degree aims to give comprehensive training in one of the main Buddhist canonical languages, namely Sanskrit, Classical Tibetan and Classical Chinese.
+This two-year degree aims to give comprehensive training in one of the main Buddhist canonical languages, namely Sanskrit, Classical Tibetan and Classical Chinese.
 In-depth explorations of Buddhist history, philosophy, and literature will be the focus, along with a comprehensive study of important Buddhist texts in the original language.

 This degree can be a standalone qualification or preparation for doctoral research.